 - can’t guarantee this bit, but last time I was there a bunch of deer would migrate through the campground each evening after sunset.

-9.2 miles past Hermit Gulch is the only campground not at sea level, Blackjack.
-The hike begins with an ascent to about 1,600 feet, but we camp at altitude and you don’t have to do a big descent the same day.
+9.2 miles past Hermit Gulch.
+The only campground not at sea level: Blackjack.
+The hike begins with an ascent to about 1,600 feet, but you camp at altitude and don’t have to do a big descent the same day.

 - I’ve never been, so can’t say too much about it.

 - About 1/2 way to Blackjack is the Haypress Recreation Area.
-We can’t camp there, but we could stop for rest, lunch, etc. Haypress has restrooms, picnic tables, shade, and water.
+You can’t camp there, but you can stop for rest, lunch, etc. Haypress has restrooms, picnic tables, shade, and water.

 8.2 miles past Blackjack is idyllic Little Harbor and neighboring Shark Harbor.
 There’s a 1,600-foot descent into Little Harbor.
-But, at least we won’t have to do much climbing today.
+But not much climbing on this leg.

 - 2 miles in on this walk is the Airport in the Sky.
 I’ve never been, but it sounds like a great place for breakfast!